 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.9 If all or part of the complaint is not resolved to the resident's satisfaction at stage one it must be progressed to stage two of the landlord's procedure, unless an exclusion ground now applies.
 In instances where a landlord declines to escalate a complaint it must clearly communicate in writing its reasons for not escalating as well as the resident's right to approach the Ombudsman about its decision.
-Yes 5.10 On receipt of the escalation request, landlords must set out their understanding of issues outstanding and the outcomes the resident is seeking.
+Yes This forms part of the letter template / final quality checks.
+5.10 On receipt of the escalation request, landlords must set out their understanding of issues outstanding and the outcomes the resident is seeking.
 If any aspect of the complaint is unclear, the resident must be asked for clarification and the full definition agreed between both parties.
-Yes 5.11 Landlords must only escalate a complaint to stage two once it has completed stage one and at the request of the resident.
-Yes
+Yes Customers are communicated with throughout the complaints process to establish resolution aims.
+5.11 Landlords must only escalate a complaint to stage two once it has completed stage one and at the request of the resident.
+Yes All complaints follow the Stage 1 process before being escalated to Stage 2.
 5.12 The person considering the complaint at stage two, must not be the same person that considered the complaint at stage one.
+Yes All stage 2 complaints are dealt with by a Director.
 5.13 Landlords must respond to the stage two complaint within 20 working days of the complaint being escalated.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
 This should not exceed a further 10 days without good reason.
-Yes 5.16 Landlords must confirm the following in writing to the resident at the completion of stage two in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions And if the landlord has a third stage, details of how to escalate the matter to stage three if this was the final stage, details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied.
-Yes
+Yes KPIs are in place and monitored on a weekly basis.
+Where there is an extension required to the timescales, customers are notified.
+5.16 Landlords must confirm the following in writing to the resident at the completion of stage two in clear, plain language: the complaint stage the complaint definition the decision on the complaint Yes Included in the letter template advice / final quality checks.

+• • and the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions • if the landlord has a third stage, details of how to escalate the matter to stage three • if this was the final stage, details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.17 Two stage landlord complaint procedures are ideal.
 This ensures that the complaint process is not unduly long.
-If landlords strongly believe a third stage is necessary, they must set out their reasons for this as part of their self-assessment.
+If landlords strongly believe a third stage is necessary, they must set out their reasons for this as part of their self- assessment.
 A process with more than three stages is not acceptable under any circumstances.
-No

-Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: No the complaint stage the complaint definition E 20 the decision on the complaint 5.20 the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied
+Yes Stage 1 and 2 process in place.
+5.20 Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied§ Yes Not applicable.